Utcrash/k8s-dashboard/README.md

 - The dashboard should be deployed behind proper authentication and authorization
 - Consider using RBAC to limit what resources the dashboard can access
 - For production use, implement proper TLS/SSL
+- Store kubeconfig files securely and avoid exposing sensitive credentials
+- Use service accounts with limited permissions when possible

 ## Development